Table of Contents

 6.2 Description

-can be told to alert selected log messages tostderr
+svlogdcan be told to alert selected log messages tostderrand throughudpsvlogdruns until it sees EOF onstdinor sent aTERMsignal

 6.3 Log-directory